 The J.A.
-Gerster Memorial Thermodynamics Laboratories contain equipment for high-pressure and low-pressure vapor-liquid equilibrium, for high-temperature and multiphase equilibrium and other physical property measurements, and for separations processes.
+Gerster Memorial Thermodynamics Laboratories contain equipment for high-pressure and lowpressure vapor-liquid equilibrium, for high-temperature and multiphase equilibrium and other physical property measurements, and for separations processes.
+Molecular dynamics and quantum mechanical calculations and modeling of simple and complex fluids are performed on the Facility for Computational Chemistry's parallel computer and at other computational resources at the University as well as at national centers.
 These and other facilities are part of the Center for Molecular and Engineering Thermodynamics.

 Laboratories focused on the study of colloids and interfaces contain a variety of spectrometers for quasi-elastic light scattering, fluorescence measurements, and small-angle x-ray scattering.
-State-of-the-art instruments are available for the measurement of surface tensions, ion activities, and conductivities, as well as for the determination of liquid phase compositions.
+State-of-the-art instruments are available for the measurement of electrophoretic mobilities of colloids, surface tensions, ion activities, and conductivities, as well as for the determination of liquid phase compositions.
+Small angle neutron scattering investigations are also performed at national facilities.